Nevuqe/SymbolKit/README.md

 License
 -------

-This icon library is licensed under the Apache-2.0 license, to see the full license, read [here](LICENSE).
+This icon library is licensed under the Apache-2.0 license, to see the full license see [here](license.txt).

 Credits
 -------